 - ⅓ cup brown sugar, lightly packed

-- Stir in the chopped nuts and chocolate and pour the batter into a parchment lined loaf pan.
-Bake at 350 for 60-70 minutes or until the top springs back when lightly touched.
+- Pour the batter into the prepared loaf pan and bake for 60-70 minutes, or until the top springs back when lightly touched.